uvafung/Linking_suspects_to_an_illegally_felled_incense-tree_Aquilaria_sinensis_using_DNA_forensics/README.md

 Corresponding author: merila@hku.hk

-This repository relates to scripts and support files of the above-mentioned paper.
+This repository contains scripts and support files of the above-mentioned paper.
 Queries related to scripts and provided files can be directed to the corresponding author.

 ******************